Who would be a central banker these days?

 Chris Johns: Brexit and Europe’s banks will generate storms for whoever is in charge

-The Irish Central Bank (above), the Bank of England and the ECB will have new bosses in the next while.
+The Irish Central Bank: along with the Bank of England and the European Central Bank, it will have a new head soon.

 A PhD from somewhere like Harvard isn’t strictly required but will often help.
 The three incumbents at the Irish, UK and European Central Banks have doctorates from MIT, Harvard and Oxford.
 Two of them worked at Goldman Sachs, although this, I suspect, is no longer quite the door-opening feature of a CV that it once was.
 Stellar academic qualifications – if not academic career – are clearly required.
 Experience of the financial sector is an obvious help, although that needn’t have been at a central bank.

 This, it is widely rumoured, has put a number of potential candidates off applying for the job.
-Brexiteers have regularly pilloried Mr Carney and even the merest possibility of being cross examined in committee by the likes of Jacob Rees-Mogg must be somewhat disconcerting.
+Brexiteers have regularly pilloried Carney and even the merest possibility of being cross-examined in committee by the likes of Jacob Rees-Mogg must be somewhat disconcerting.

 Moreover, leading the British economy through whatever happens next is likely to be a thankless task.
 Much mysticism surrounds central bankers but they only do two things: set interest rates and (to varying degrees) set the rules for banks and other financial institutions.

-Politics of a different kind will influence the choice of successor to Mario Draghi, boss of the ECB.
-A lot of Germanic and Northern European fears were expressed at the time of his appointment but his subsequent successful handling of the great financial crisis has attracted much praise.
+Politics of a different kind will influence the choice of successor to Mario Draghi, boss of the European Central Bank.
+A lot of Germanic and northern European fears were expressed at the time of his appointment but his subsequent successful handling of the great financial crisis has attracted much praise.

 Nevertheless, there is an unspoken sense that it is likely to be someone from Europe’s core rather than periphery who will succeed Draghi.
 Germany has the ECB but has yet to run it.